anish6777/react-universal-flash/README.md

 - Configure the flasher by importing Flasher component and adding it to App/index file of your app which will be rendered always.
 - If we pass child to the Flasher component that child will be used to Flash the messages.
-- Flasher takes position and as props, if no position is provided default position will be"top_right"
+- Flasher takes position,width and styles as props, if no position is provided default position will be"top_right"

 ```JSX
 import {Flasher} from "react-universal-flash";